Community Resources E-Newsletter

 SUPPORT YOUR COMMUNITY

-Are you looking to get involved?
-Here are some ideas for ways you can give back to your community, support local organizations, and get community service hours!
+Looking to get involved?
+Here are some ways you can give back to your community, support local organizations and get community service hours!

 Ongoing Service Opportunities

 The Arc of Hanover Thrift Store is an organization that advocates for the rights and full participation of children and adults with intellectual and other developmental disabilities.
-They are seeking individuals who want to make a difference in their community to work in their store.
-Volunteers are needed for cashiering, cleaning and pricing items, replenishing shelves and receiving donations.
-Store hours are Thursday and Friday 10 a.m.-6 p.m. and Saturday 10 a.m.-5 p.m.
-Arc of Hanover is seeking volunteers to work split shifts or full days, particularly on Saturday.
-For more information, contact 804-798-2400 or [email protected].
+Volunteers are needed to work in the store cashiering, cleaning, pricing items, replenishing shelves and receiving donations.
+Store hours: Thursday and Friday, 10 a.m.-6 p.m., Saturday, 10 a.m.-5 p.m.
+Volunteers may work split shifts or full days.
+For more information, call 804-798-2400 or email [email protected].

-Hanover and King William Habitat for Humanity Faith Build is a partnership with local faith-based organizations and businesses.
-Local churches and friends of the faith community will gather to help build and fund a home for a local family.
+Hanover and King William Habitat for Humanity Faith Build is a partnership with local faith-based organizations and businesses that help fund and build and homes for local families.
 For more information, visit Faith Build - Hanover & King William Habitat for Humanity (hkwhabitat.org) or email Amanda Gunter at [email protected].